eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 See full output using: az containerapp show -n helloworld -g sandbox-rg
 ````

-Output shows that the app is deployed successfully and The FQDN is
+The output indicates that the app was successfully deployed.
+The FQDN is
-`http://helloworld.yellowgrass-143599e3.southeastasia.azurecontainerapps.io`.
-You can use this URL to access the app
+`http://helloworld.yellowgrass-143599e3.southeastasia.azurecontainerapps.io`, which can be used to access the app
 instance.

 ![Hello World](images/helloworld-aca.png)

 ## View Logs with Azure CLI

-Go back to the terminal and run the below command to get the logs of the app instance.
+Switch back to the terminal and run the below command to see the logs of the app instance

 ```bash
 az containerapp logs show -n helloworld